bgd-labs/aave-proposals-v3/src/20231122_AaveV3Bnb_AaveV3BNBActivation/AaveV3BNBActivation.md

 ## Simple Summary

-This proposal allows the Aave governance to activate the Aave V3 Bnb pool (3.0.2) by completing all the initial setup and listing CAKE, WBNB, BTCB, ETH, USDC and USDT as suggested by the service providers (ACI, Gauntlet and Chaos Labs) on the [governance forum](https://governance.aave.com/t/arfc-aave-v3-deployment-on-bnb-chain/12609/).
+This proposal allows the Aave governance to activate the Aave V3 Bnb pool (3.0.2) by completing all the initial setup and listing CAKE, WBNB, BTCB, ETH, USDC and USDT as suggested by the risk service providers engaged with the DAO (Gauntlet and Chaos Labs) on the [governance forum](https://governance.aave.com/t/arfc-aave-v3-deployment-on-bnb-chain/12609/).

 All the Aave Bnb V3 addresses can be found in the [aave-address-book](https://github.com/bgd-labs/aave-address-book/blob/main/src/AaveV3BNB.sol).

 ## Motivation